BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

 After you have setup the IDE,
 <a href="https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository" target="_blank">clone</a>
 the BetonQuest repository from your namespace.
 You can also directly
 <a href="https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/" target="_blank">clone the repository in IntelliJ</a>.

+???
+"In case videos and other files like images are missing"
+    We use <a href="https://git-lfs.github.com/" target="_blank">Git LFS</a> to store big files like media files, so you need to install that too.
+    Once you have executed the file that you downloaded from the Git LFS website, just run `git lfs install`.
+    Then use `git lfs pull` to actually download the files.

 ##Building the Plugin jar
 To build the BetonQuest jar, you simply need to run `maven verify`.